xukaykay/Blog/README.md

-## Welcome to My Blog created withGitHub Pages
+## Welcome to My Blog
-&larr; This is my family cat Migi.
+&larr; This is my family cat Migi, she welcomes you too.

 ## About Me
 I have always been very bad at expressing myself.